ushahidi/riverid-python/doc/api.md

 * `oldemail` The old email address of the account.
 * `newemail` The new email address of the account.
 * `password` The account's password.
+* `mailbody` The body of the email to send to the new address.

 ### changepassword